askonomm/ruuter/README.md

 A string path starting with a forward slash describing the URL path to match.

 To create parameters from the path, prepend a colon (:) in front of a path slice like you would with a Clojure keyword.

+##### Required parameters

-For example a string such as `/hi/:name` would match any string that matches the `\/hi\/.*` regex.
+A required parameter with a string such as `/hi/:name`, which would match any string that matches the `\/hi\/.*` regex in the URI, in its own slice.
 The `:name` itself will then be available with its value from the `request` passed to the response function, like this:

 ```clojure
 (fn [req]